Fixing Anterior Pelvic Tilt: Posture tricks to make your butt and gut smaller

-Anterior pelvic tilt is a posture problem that affects many people.
-Almost everyone who leads a sedentary life will suffer a degree of anterior pelvic tilt, which basically means your butt sticks out and your gut protrudes.
+Anterior pelvic tilt is a posture problem that affects almost anyone who sits a lot.
+Practically, your butt sticks out and your gut protrudes.
 Because this is a musculoskeletal issue, no amount of fat loss will get rid of that gut.

 To save the day, we've written this handy guide to stretches, exercises and strategies that correct anterior pelvic tilt.
 And even if you don't have a serious case, learning these moves can help hip alignment, knee issues and improve fitness overall.
 Keep reading!